Excuse the WTF expletive but if you’re like me you probably find discussions on methylation and MTHFR get pretty high-ceilinged, pretty quickly!

 Meaning, it takes a lot of concentration to wade through the biochemistry and work out what the heck people are talking about and to ascertain what’s actually important with respect to your individual health.

-You also wouldn’t be the first person to read or hear something about MTHFR or any other gene variation for that matter, and think,
+You also wouldn’t be the first person to read about MTHFR or any other gene variation for that matter, and think,

 “Oh no – that’s me!”

-To absolutely panic and then not know what to do from there.
+To panic and then not know what to do from there.

-So, with a couple of blogs, I’ve tried to put a few things in perspective.
+So, with a series of blogs, I’ve tried to put a few things in perspective.
 An important blog to start with is Should I be Freaking Out About my Genes? where I discuss that not all facets of gene variations are bad.
-Some are beneficial.
+There are beneficial attributes to all gene variations.
 I also discuss Dr. Ben Lynch’s book Dirty Genes where he outlines that there are two types of genes:

 1. Genes That Are “Born Dirty”